Thermo-Elasticity Problems with Evolving Microstructures: Setting and Preliminaries

-\end{lemma} \begin{proof} Since $\Gamma(h)$ is in the tubular neighborhood of $\Gamma$ and the height parameter $h$ is constant, this is easy to check.
-The curvature is a special case of \cite[Section 1.2]{Pruss2016}. \end{proof} Note that the range of possible $h$ can be extended (too, e.g., $(-\nicefrac{a_1}{2},\nicefrac{a_2}{2})$) at the cost of weaker estimates for $\|Ds^{-1}\|_{L^\infty(\Omega)}$.
+Since $f$ is injective, we have $x_1=x_2$; hence injectivity of $s$.
+From here, the regularity of $s^{-1}$ and the bounds for the Jacobians can be argued via direct calculations.
+We refer to \cite[Lemma 2.9]{eden2018homogenization} where this is done in detail.
+The curvature identity is a special case of \cite[Section 1.2]{Pruss2016}. \end{proof} Note that the range of possible $h$ can be extended (too, e.g., $(-\nicefrac{a_1}{2},\nicefrac{a_2}{2})$) at the cost of weaker estimates for $\|Ds^{-1}\|_{L^\infty(\Omega)}$.
 As a next step, we extend this transformation to the rescaled, $\e$-periodic initial geometry.
 To that end, we introduce $\e$-periodic interface and its corresponding tubular neighborhood

 By a simple scaling argument, this leads to the $C^2$-diffeomorphism

 with the corresponding inverse

 where $P_{\e}$ denotes the projection operator onto $\Gamma_{\e}$ and $d_{\e}$ the signed distance function.
 Please note that, by construction, $P_{\e}$ and $\Gamma_{\e}$ are directly related to the $Y$-periodic functions $P$ and $\Gamma$ via